saranabizadeh/Olist-Data-Analysis/README.md

 - Add proactive communication.
 For example,“Your order may be delayed” notifications.
 Offer compensation for late deliveries, like discounts or credits.
 - Run targeted promotions for São Paulo customers

 - The analysis revealed steady growth in orders and revenue, driven primarily by a few high-performing product categories.
 However, delivery performance was a critical issue, with late shipments significantly reducing customer review scores.
 Additionally, demand is heavily concentrated in major cities like São Paulo, presenting opportunities for targeted operational improvements.
-Overall, optimizing logistics, particularly reducing late deliveries, while continuing to invest in top-performing categories and high-demand regions would likely improve both customer satisfaction and long-term growth.
+Optimizing logistics, particularly reducing late deliveries, while continuing to invest in top-performing categories and high-demand regions would likely improve both customer satisfaction and long-term growth.

 #### Tools
-Excel for Data Cleaning, Data Visualisation and Data Analysis
+Excel for data cleaning, MySQL for querying and data analysis, and Tableau for visualisation

 #### Data Set
 The data set is publicly available on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).